lorosanu/lorosanu.github.io/_pages/experience.md

 - Company: Inria, Université de Lorraine (Nancy, France)
 - Period: Dec 2012 - Feb 2016
 - Project: [RAPSODIE](http://www.erocca.com/rapsodie/rapsodie/), Speech recognition as a communication aid for deaf and hearing impaired people
-- Mission: Two tracks were studied: extracting para-lexical information and optimizing the lexical models.
-The objective at first was to build an embedded speech recognition system, meaning limited memory and computational power.
-Regarding the lexical modeling, I studied the choice of lexical units defining the vocabulary and the associated n-gram language model: like phonemes, words or syllables.
+- Mission: This work focused on the optimization of lexical models for a speech recognition system and on the extraction of para-lexical information from speech.
+The project's objective was, at first, to build an embedded speech recognition system, meaning limited memory and computational power.
+I studied the choice of lexical units defining the vocabulary and the associated n-gram language model: like phonemes, words or syllables.
 I finally proposed a new approach based on the combination of words and syllables in a __hybrid language model__.
 This kind of model aimed to ensure a proper recognition of the most frequent words and to offer sequences of syllables for speech segments corresponding to out-of-vocabulary words.
 I also briefly worked on the __similarity between words__ (defined by similar neighbor distributions) in order to add new words into a language model.
-Regarding the extraction of para-lexical information, I focused on the __detection of questions and statements__, in order to inform the deaf and hearing impaired people when a question was addressed to them.
+I studied the __detection of questions and statements__ in order to inform the deaf and hearing impaired people when a question was addressed to them.
 I defined features related to the presence of interrogative words, to the likelihood ratio between two n-gram language models (trained on statements and on questions) and to the pronunciation at the end of the sentence.
 Several classifiers were evaluated: logistic regression, decision trees and shallow neural networks.
 - Keywords: speech recognition, hybrid language model, similar words, question detection
 - Technical environment: Perl, Java (Weka), SRILM, CMU Sphinx, Shell Script, Gnuplot, LaTeX, Git, distributed computing platform, Linux